forcedotcom/cli/releasenotes/README.md

 * FIX: We've improved the warning message when retrieving custom fields using wildcards.
 (GitHub issue [#1366](https://github.com/forcedotcom/cli/issues/1366), plugin-deploy-retrieve [#1052](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/1052))

-* FIX: If a scratch org creation fails, such as it fails to deploy the settings, the org no longer counts towards your daily and active limits.
+* FIX: If a scratch org creation fails, after the org has created (such as it fails to deploy the settings), the command returns exit code 68 (like all other partial success outcomes).
+It will save the auth so you can debug the settings deploy error or delete the scratch org.
 (GitHub issue [#202](https://github.com/forcedotcom/cli/issues/202), sfdx-core [#1086](https://github.com/forcedotcom/sfdx-core/pull/1086))

 * FIX: We fixed a bug in which the first install of a JIT plugin would sometimes fail with the error `ModuleLoadError: [MODULE_NOT_FOUND]`. (oclif PR [#1124](https://github.com/oclif/core/pull/1124))